Why a Knee Replacement?

 - Walker/crutches and a cane or staff

 - A Game Ready ice machine.
+This helps tremendously with post op pain and swelling.
 Dr. Bramlett highly recommends that you rent it for 2 weeks unless your budget doesn’t allow it.
-The cost is $100 a week.
-Insurance does not cover it.
-After 2 weeks a large zip lock bag for ice mixture or ice packs.
-You may make your own ice mixture by mixing 1 cup of rubbing alcohol and 3 cups of water into a zip lock bag and placing the bag in the freezer.
+The cost is $120 a week and is not covered by insurance.
+You can return the Game Ready at our clinic when we see you for your follow-up appointment.
+After you turn in your Game Ready, you may use ice packs.
+You can make your own ice mixture by mixing 1 cup of rubbing alcohol and 3 cups of water into a zip lock bag and placing the bag in the freezer.
 It will be slushy and colder than a normal ice bag.

 - Rubbing alcohol for cleaning the incision, along with tape and gauze pads for a dressing.

-- Polysporin to apply to your incision IF you have staples.
-Do not use polysporin on Dermabond glue closures.
+- Polysporin/Neosporin to apply to your incision IF you have staples.
+Apply the ointment 2 days before coming for your follow-up appointment.
+Do not use Polysporin on Dermabond glue closures.

 - Someone to assist you with a shower and meals for a week once you return home